Skip to main content

 Prerequisites

-• Python 3.10 or newer
+• Python 3.11 or newer

-• Docker Desktop (for the local simulator)
+• Docker (for uniac dev)

-1. Install the SDK and CLI
+1. Install the CLI and SDK

 pip install uniac